DocNow/twarcd/README.md

 ## Usage

-Start twarcd with the usual options you would use with twarc:
+Start twarcd with the usual command line options you would use with twarc:

     twarcd --search obama